HaIvor/ros2_ws/README.md

 ## Summary

-This is a ROS 2 structure with a push-sum consensus between two nodes, impleme nted with a unet simulation.
+This is a ROS 2 structure with a push-sum consensus between two nodes, implemented with a unet simulation.

 ## About